FAQ

 Do you always climb with Molly?

 Not always but probably 99% of the time.
-We met at Uni in 2004 and since then have done over 1,300 routes together outside so we know how each other work, and often Molly can second guess what I’m thinking and give the required instruction without me asking!
-It happens reasonably often that we climb in a 3 with one of our friends too.
-This is great as it usually means that Molly is relieved of belaying at the base of the crag and can stand back and guide more effectively.
-We have a big group of climbing mates from Uni and its great we still get out climbing with those guys too.
+We met at Uni in 2004 and since then have done over 2,200 routes together outside so we know how each other work, and often Molly can second guess what I’m thinking and give the required instruction without me asking!

 How does sight guiding work?

 In competitions, in the B1 category, all competitors are blindfolded and you’re allowed a sight guide to direct you to the holds verbally.
-Some sight guides shout, some use megaphones and some use radios.
+All sight guides use radios.
 It’s down to the sight guide and climber to devise a system for describing where the holds are, there’s no set rules for this.
+If you’re interested, check out VIClimbing.com for more info.
 Molly and I have created a system that works for us based on the clock face.
 It’s pretty complicated but it seems to work well.

 For outside, it’s less structured and it’s not as easy for the sight guide to spot the holds or the sequence of moves.
 I’m much more reliant on finding holds by feel when climbing on rock.
 When I’m leading there’s the added complexity that I need to place gear, Molly can spot some cracks that might be suitable, but ultimately finding the right place and the right piece is down to me.